7 Signs That Your Blood Sugar Levels Are Too High

 4. Weakness and drowsiness

-Due to the fact that your cells aren’t able to efficiently absorb blood sugar, energy levels will deplete.
+Due to the fact that your cells aren’t able to efficiently absorb blood sugar, energy levels will fall.
 This can result in:

 - Extreme tiredness